daniel-nimptsch/antarctic_project_tf/README.md

 # antarctic_project_tf
+# Biological data analysis
-This are the scripts used to generate tables and plots for the Antarctic Project from Thomas Friedl
+These are the scripts used to generate tables and plots for the Antarctic Project from Thomas Friedl